opichon/tcpdfx/README.md

 fpdi
 ====

-Unofficial PSR-0 compliant version of the FPDI library
+Fork of the unofficial PSR-0 compliant version of the FPDI library.

 This is version 1.4.2 of FPDI (and version 1.2 of FPDF_TPL) with some minor changes: